alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 - At the very beginning, `g.V()` extracts all the vertices from the graph, and these vertices form the initial traversers: each traverser contains the corresponding vertex.
 - Then `out()` maps every traverser (vertex) to its outgoing adjacent vertices, and these outgoing adjacent vertices form the next series of traversers.
-- Finally, `in()` maps every traverser (vertex) to its incoming adjacent vertices, and these incoming adjacent vertices form the next series of traversers, and it is the final output of the gremlin sentence.
+- Finally, `in()` maps every traverser (vertex) to its incoming adjacent vertices, and these incoming adjacent vertices form the next series of traversers, and it is the final output of the Gremlin sentence.

 This figure illustrates the overview of the traverser transformation during the traversal of `g.V().out().in()`.